-On and Off the Mat: 5 Yoga Poses that Lift Your Gaze to Brighter Skies
+Things are Looking Up: 5 Yoga Poses that Lift Your Gaze to Lift Your Mood

-For the past year, we’ve been living inside of bubbles.
-Restricted, literally and figuratively, we’ve been told to limit our interactions and be separate.
-The physical effect of this is that we’ve curled in on ourselves, pill bug-style, showing the world our brittle shell while protecting our vulnerable innards.
-Long days communicating through screens have contributed to a secondary epidemic of rounded backs and concave chests.
+Text neck, cubicle spine, call it what you will, many of us have a hunching problem.
+We're curled in on ourselves, pill bug-style, showing the world our brittle shell while protecting our vulnerable innards.
+Long days communicating through screens have created an epidemic of rounded backs and concave chests.

-Now that we can engage more fully with the world outside our windows, let’s uncurl our spines, throw our shoulders back, and open our hearts.
+To counter the effect of technology on our vertebrae, we need to uncurl our spines, throw our shoulders back, and open our hearts.
 When we train ourselves to look up instead of down, we see the bigger picture, soak in the light, and feel more inspired and connected.

 In the following postures, we’ll lift our gazes to lift our moods.
 You may be familiar with these poses but we hope to give you a new way of experiencing them with alignment tips intended to maximize the expansion of your heart so you head lifts naturally.